xanlefee/Work-Day-Scheduler-App/README.md

 Some key features include different colours for time-blocks that are in the past, present and future, and a message that appears and fades alerting the user that their data has been saved.

+I chose to use my own custom colours for past, present and future.

 Some challenges included finding a way to create individual events for each button click, which I succeeded in though an area of development could be in ensuring the data only saves the array element that is pushed on click.